Why It Matters

 MISSION.

-The Institute would operate as a specialized analytics firm, possibly structured as a startup with a mix of AI-driven modeling, data partnerships, and consulting services.
+The Institute operates as a specialized analytics firm, possibly structured as a startup with a mix of AI-driven modeling, data partnerships, and consulting services.
 Its mission: To quantify, predict, and reduce risks in space operations, enabling safer and more efficient human expansion into the cosmos.

 Value Proposition